-The talk explains some of the challenges that arise for management, especially understanding
+The talk explained some of the challenges that arise for management, especially understanding

 'what causes what, and why'.
-It demonstrates how, when these principles are put together, management
+It demonstrated how, when these principles are put together, management

 can put together a 'performance panel' for their business - a diagram that shows how changes in key parts

 of the business combine to drive performance.
 From this foundation, the management team can sketch

 Since this award "Strategic Management Dynamics" has been published.
 This textbook seeks to build on Competitive Strategy Dynamics